Sequential Bayesian Registration for Functional Data: SMC algorithm for registration of functional data

-Additionally, after each full update, we perform a centering step to ensure identifiability of the template function (see Section \ref{subsec:regist} for a brief discussion).
+After each full update, we perform a centering step to ensure identifiability of the template function (line 36 in Algorithm 1; see Section \ref{subsec:regist} for a brief discussion).
 This step constrains the mean of the phase components of the data with respect to the template function to be the identity $\gamma_{id}$.
-To do this, we first compute the sample average of the phase components $\gamma_{1:n+1}^{(j)}=d^{-1}(\textbf{d}_{1:n+1}^{(j)})$ \citep{srivastava2011b}, and then apply its inverse to each template function $\mu_q^{(j)}=\sum_{b=1}^Bc_b^{(j)}\phi_b$ and each phase $\gamma_{1:n+1}^{(j)}$.
+To do this, we first compute the sample average of the phase components $\gamma_{1:n+1}^{(j)}=d^{-1}(\textbf{d}_{1:n+1}^{(j)})$ \citep{srivastava2011b} and then apply its inverse to each template function $q_\mu^{(j)}=\sum_{b=1}^Bc_b^{(j)}\phi_b$ and each phase $\gamma_{1:n+1}^{(j)}$.
 We then update the weights accordingly.
 As this step utilizes a deterministic kernel, and the importance density and likelihood are invariant to simultaneous warping, the weight update is based on the ratio of prior densities evaluated at the centered particles and their uncentered counterparts.
 To do this, we first use the centered template function and phase components to construct the centered particles $\{(\tilde{\textbf{c}}^{(j)},\tilde{\textbf{d}}_{n+1}^{(j)}),\ j=1,\ldots,J\}$.
-We then update the weights using
+We then update the weights (line 37 in Algorithm 1) using

 which are normalized subsequently.
-Assuming that the initial samples are centered (this is the standard approach in MCMC-based batch learning for registration of functional data \citep{lu2017,cheng2016}), the sample average of the phase components does not deviate very much from the identity after each new function is observed.
+Assuming that the initial samples are centered (this is the standard approach in MCMC-based batch learning for registration of functional data), the sample average of the phase components does not deviate very much from the identity after each new function is observed.
 This fact, coupled with our specification of diffuse priors, ensures that the weights do not change much due to this centering step.
-As such, to improve computational efficiency of the proposed SMC algorithm, one may choose to not update the weights of the particles after the centering step.
+Thus, to improve computational efficiency, one may choose to not update the weights of the particles after the centering step.